EveryMundo/em-airmodules-event-datalayer/README.md

 Refer to [Event Object Parameters](#event-object-parameters) below for a detailed explanation of each parameter, and which ones are required.

 ### Types of events<a name="types-of-events"></a>

+> **Note: Automatically Collected and Recommended Events**
-> [!NOTE]
+>
-> Automatically collected events are events that are collected by default.
+> **Automatically collected events** are events that are collected by default.
 These events include:
-> * <b> Pageviews:</b> A pageview is recorded when a user loads a new page
-> * <b> Viewable impressions: </b> A viewable impression is recorded when a module is displayed on the user's screen.
 >
+> - **Pageviews:** A pageview is recorded when a user loads a new page.
+> - **Viewable impressions:** A viewable impression is recorded when a module is displayed on the user's screen.
+>
-> Recommended events are events that you implement, but that have predefined names and parameters.
+> **Recommended events** are events that you implement, but that have predefined names and parameters.
 These events unlock existing and future reporting possibilities.
-> The following is a list of recommended events that you can track using the tracking package:
+The following is a list of recommended events that you can track using the tracking package:

 <details>
 <summary>For Airlines</summary>